pnp/PnP/Samples/Core.EventReceivers/readme.md

 # Introduction #
 The solution is a provider-hosted app (remote event receivers are not supported with SharePoint-hosted apps).

-This sample shows addign the remote event receiver to teh host web by clicking button in the provider hsoted app, but this could be done also automatically either when the site or site collection is provisioned; or when the app is installed by using App Installed and Handle App Uninstalling properties of the Visual Studio solution.
+This sample shows adding the remote event receiver to the host web by clicking button in the provider hosted app, but this could be done also automatically either when the site or site collection is provisioned; or when the app is installed by using App Installed and Handle App Uninstalling properties of the Visual Studio solution.

 ![](http://i.imgur.com/PbnYf3t.png)